MicrosoftDocs/win32/desktop-src/Sync/synchronization-and-multiprocessor-issues.md

 ---
-Description: 'Applications may encounter problems when run on multiprocessor systems due to assumptions they make which are valid only on single-processor systems.' ms.assetid: 'b20a1d2c-b795-4ed8-ac33-539a347020c8'
+Description: Applications may encounter problems when run on multiprocessor systems due to assumptions they make which are valid only on single-processor systems. ms.assetid: b20a1d2c-b795-4ed8-ac33-539a347020c8
-title: Synchronization and Multiprocessor Issues
+title: Synchronization and Multiprocessor Issues ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Synchronization and Multiprocessor Issues